a1800mod/docs-en/tutorials/sounds.md

 <img  src="./img/import.png">

 Add a Play-Event to the imported audio-file.
+The further needed wwise-id is a direct result of the naming for said Play-Event.
+To have a unique number _I_ suggest a naming scheme as fellowing:

+?> \[CreatorName/CreatorShortName\]-\[ShortModName\]-\[Freetext e.g. numbers\]

 <img  src="./img/playevent.png">